You may want to read:

 9. Brag on others.
 Always.
 Gossip about yourself.
 Always.
 Never forget this practice.

 10. Be God-centered.
 Like a hub in the middle of a wheel, may God always be the center of it all.
 If He is, your God-centered worldview will influence all aspects of your life.
 If you’re problem-centered, your situations will control you.

 11. Don’t be surprised when others sin.
+Your surprise at the failures of others reveals your lack of understanding of the doctrines of sin and humans.
+Fallen people fall, and you’re not perfect either.
 Be redemptive.
-Fallen people fall, and you’re not perfect either.
-Your surprise at the failures of others reveals your lack of understanding the doctrines of sin and humans.